aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/070-Optional-2/intro.md

 Lots of output is produced as aws2tf:

 * Loops through each AWS resource type
-* Performs the necessary 'terraform import' commands
+* Performs the necessary `terraform import` commands
 * Creates the requited *.tf configuration files in the "generated" directory
 * And finally runs a 'terraform plan'

-You may notice a few errors like
+You may notice a few errors like:

 ```
 Found Error: Error: Attribute name required exiting .... (pass for now)